mikefarah/yq/pkg/yqlib/doc/usage/csv-tsv.md

 ```

 ## Encode array of objects to csv - missing fields behaviour
-First entry is used to determine the headers, and it it missing 'likesApples', so it is not included in the csv.
+First entry is used to determine the headers, and it is missing 'likesApples', so it is not included in the csv.
 Second entry does not have 'numberOfCats' so that is blank

 Given a sample.yml file of:
 ```yaml